martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 without this extension in order to interoperate with peers that do not implement this specification.

-In TLS 1.3, the `sdp_session_id` extension MUST be sent in the EncryptedExtensions message.
+In TLS 1.3, the `sdp_dtls_id` extension MUST be sent in the EncryptedExtensions message.

 # WebRTC Identity Binding {#webrtc}